maxviazov/Spring-Frameworks-/Spring-Framework-Code-Style.md

 In particular, please note:

-* Use an imperative style (i.e. _Return_ and not _Returns_)
+* Use an imperative style (i.e. _Return_ and not _Returns_) for the first sentence.
-* No space between the description and the parameters description
+* No blank lines between the description and the parameter descriptions.
-* If the description is defined with multiple paragraphs, start each of them with `<p>`
+* If the description is defined with multiple paragraphs, start each of them with `<p>`.
-* If a parameter description needs to be wrapped, do not align it (see `parserContext`)
+* If a parameter description needs to be wrapped, do not indent subsequent lines (see `parserContext`).

-The javadoc of a class has some extra rules that are illustrated by the sample below:
+The Javadoc of a class has some extra rules that are illustrated by the sample below:

 ```
 /*